thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

-gettext refers to a set of utilities written as part of the GNU Project designed to help programs support internationalization (abbreviated as i18n, meaning a program can adapt to different locales without an architectural re-design) and localization (abbreviated as L18n and refers to the process of adding translations for one or more locales).
+gettext refers to a set of utilities written as part of the GNU Project designed to help programs support internationalization (abbreviated as i18n, meaning a program can adapt to different locales without an architectural re-design) and localization (abbreviated as L18n, referring to the process of adding translations for one or more locales).

+On Linux, gettext is usually available through your package manager.

 On Windows, gettext utilites can be provided by the [Git for Windows](https://git-scm.com/download/) distribution, either by:

-1. using the gettext utilities within Git Bash, or;
+1. using the gettext utilities within [Git Bash](https://www.atlassian.com/git/tutorials/git-bash), or;
 2. enabling the "Use Git and optional Unix tools from the Command Prompt" option during installation to have access to them in the regular Windows terminals.

-On Linux, gettext is usually available through your package manager.

 You can read more about gettext on the [GNU website](https://www.gnu.org/software/gettext/).

-- [ ] Summarize gettext
-- [ ] Explain how to install gettext

 ### Python